 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.2

-The 500X takes the retro, cheeky styling of Fiat's very popular 500 hatchback, and puts it on a small SUV.
+The 500X takes the retro styling of Fiat's popular 500 hatchback and transfers it to a compact SUV format.
 Customers for this type of car have lots of choice, including cars that are objectively better, but if you're sold on the looks and prepared to overlook its flaws, the 500X has much to like about it.

 - Good level of equipment